Phishing: Spear phishing

-Spear phishing is a targeted phishing attack that uses personalized emails to trick a specific individual or organization into believing they are legitimate.
+Spear phishing is a targeted phishing attack that uses personalized messaging, especially e‑mails, to trick a specific individual or organization into believing they are legitimate.
 It often utilizes personal information about the target to increase the chances of success.
 These attacks often target executives or those in financial departments with access to sensitive financial data and services.
 Accountancy and audit firms are particularly vulnerable to spear phishing due to the value of the information their employees have access to.